AlgoArchiveExt/api.algoarchive.org/README.md

 │   └── solutions.go                // Forms for the /solutions route
 │
 ├── infra/                          // Infrastructure-related utilities
 │   ├── logger                      // Logging class for logging messages to the server.
+│                                   // Wrapper around Logrus utility
+│
-Wrapper around Logrus │   └── utils/                      // Utility methods for all around the application │       ├── forms                   // Utils for form binding.
+│   └── utils/                      // Utility methods for all around the application │       ├── forms                   // Utils for form binding.
 Has the method to generate missing properties │       ├── github                  // Shorthands for interactions with GitHub